thekingoflorda/Red-DiscordBot/README.md

 ![image](https://github.com/thekingoflorda/Red-DiscordBot/assets/64592718/9449b504-e45f-4446-8fc0-bf4cc13087a2)
 In this image you can see the result of the coverage tool that has been put into branch_coverage.txt.
 The listed values are for each conditional branch, if the tests covered the branch, the value would change from False to True.
-Currently the coverage reaches the 2nd, 3rd and 4th branches but not the 1st one.
+Currently the coverage reaches the 2nd, 3rd and 5th branches but not the 1st and the 4th one.

 Function 2: get_bank_name